the-road-to-learn-react/the-road-to-react/manuscript/react-modern/data-fetching.md

 ## Data Fetching with React

-We are currently fetching data, but it's still pseudo data coming from a promise we set up ourselves.
+We are currently fetching data but it's still pseudo data coming from a promise we set up ourselves.
 The lessons up to now about asynchronous React and advanced state management were preparing us to fetch data from a real remote third-party API.
 We will use the reliable and informative [Hacker News API](https://hn.algolia.com/api) to request popular tech stories.

 Instead of using the `initialStories` array and `getAsyncStories` function (you can remove these), we will fetch the data directly from the API: